Cognitive Foundations

 Second edition

-Revisions to first edition version: Sections 9.1 and 9.2 edited mostly for clarity, with subsection on confirmation bias edited for content as well.
+Second edition revisions by Leo Kleiman-Lynch: Sections 9.1 and 9.2 edited mostly for clarity, with subsection on confirmation bias edited for content as well.
 Section 9.3 on decision making entirely removed and rewritten from scratch, including new subsections on theories of decision making and constructed preferences.

 Chapter 10.
 Problem Solving